 How can I stay “connected”?

 While most guests find that their cell phone services works in the area, some are unable to get reception.
 We do have a guest phone (outgoing only line) in the Great Room for local, toll-free, credit card and collect calls.
+We have calling cards available for purchase as well, to be used for toll calls from the guest phone.
 Should anyone call for you during your stay, we are happy to deliver a message to your room.
-Messages are left discretely at your door, if you've stepped out.
+Messages are left discretely at the door, if you’ve stepped out.

 The inn has wireless internet, with the strongest signal in the Great Room.
 A laptop computer, with wireless card, is needed for access.
-Please do remember that we are in a rural area, and that service is subject to interruption at times.
 Laptop computers set up to dial into a toll-free or local number can be used in the Great Room as well, by connecting to the guest phone telephone jack.
 If you need to surf the internet without a computer, the Belgrade Library, approximately 1/2 mile south of the inn, offers public access.
-While we are happy to print boarding passes, directions and other information for you, for security reasons we are not able to allow guest access to the inn's computer.
+While we are happy to print boarding passes, directions and other information for you, for security reasons we are not able to allow guest access to the inn’s computer.